rgvlee/EntityFrameworkCore.Testing/README.md

 ```

 ### ExecuteSqlCommand with a callback
-All of the ExecuteSql* extensions accept an optional Action\<string, IEnumerable\<object\>\> parameter which allows you to do something post ExecuteSql* invocation e.g., you're invoking a stored procedure which deletes rows in a table, the result of which forms part of your assertion(s).
+All of the AddExecuteSql\*Result extensions accept an optional Action\<string, IEnumerable\<object\>\> parameter which allows you to do something post ExecuteSql* invocation e.g., you're invoking a stored procedure which deletes rows in a table, the result of which forms part of your assertion(s).

 The following shows a basic example where invoking ExecuteSqlCommand deletes a specified number of rows from a set.
 You have access to the SQL and parameters that were provided to the ExecuteSql* invocation in the callback so you're covered for cases where you need to set the value of an output parameter.